 As the white paper states, each time a miner creates a block it will be rewarded a new Bitcoin.
 This is the main reason why people are connecting their computers to the Bitcoin network.
 Additionally, every miner receives a proportional reward for processing the transactions.

 Additionally, every miner receives a proportional reward for processing the transactions.
 Once the maximum 21 Million Bitcoins have entered the system, the incentive to keep the nodes mining comes solely in the form of transaction fees, which are not subject to inflation.

 These incentives should keep the nodes honest and stop them turning to fraud to make a profit.

-Anonymous and private at the same time, how?
+Public and Private at the same Time

 The traditional banking model achieves a level of privacy by limiting access to information to the parties involved and the trusted third party.
 The necessity to announce all transactions publicly precludes this method, but privacy can still be maintained by breaking the flow of information in another place: by keeping public keys anonymous.